smartsdk/dataModels/validator/README.md

 Command line available options are:

-*  ``-i, --fiware:importSchemas``.
+*  ``-i, --dmv:importSchemas``.
 Additional schemas that will be included during validation.
 Default imported schemas are: common-schema.json, geometry-schema.json   [array]
-* ``-w, --fiware:warnings``.
+* ``-w, --dmv:warnings``.
 How to handle FIWARE Data Models checks warnings.
   * ``true (default)`` - print warnings, but does not fail.
   * `ignore` -  do nothing and do not print warnings.
   * `fail` - print warnings, and fails.
-* ``-p, --fiware:path``.
+* ``-p, --dmv:path``.
 The path of FIWARE Data Model(s) to be validated (if recursion enabled, it will be the starting point of recursion)
 * ``-h, --help``.
 Print the help message

 If you want to execute `validate` outside the root directory and you want to import the common schemas, you have to import them using the correct path.